 - 1. That the above recitals are true and correct. - 2.
-That all SPFC facilities are required to be operated and maintained in accordance with federal regulations and with operation and maintenance manuals (O&M manuals) resulting in acceptable USACE inspection ratings. - 3.
-That many local maintaining agencies have advised the State that lack of sustainable funding is a major hurdle to adequately operate and maintain SPFC facilities. - 4.
-That identifying and securing a sustainable funding source for local operation and maintenance of the SPFC is a State priority. - 5.
-That the Board and Department are committed to working with the local maintaining agencies to correct operation and maintenance OMRRR deficiencies that will reduce risk to the people and property of the Central Valley, and obtain or regain eligibility for the federal Public Law 84-99 Rehabilitation Program. - 6.
-That the Board and Department acknowledge the value of local maintaining agencies developing, submitting, and adhering to System Wide Improvement Framework plans as an initial phase to regain eligibility for the federal Public Law 84-99 Rehabilitation Program. - 7.
-That as an interim phase of compliance with the requirements of the federal regulations and O&M manuals, the State's objective is to require local maintaining agencies to address the unacceptable items identified in the USACE inspection reports that fall within the subset of items described in the USACE memorandum dated March 21, 2014 with subject line "Interim Policy for Determining Eligibility Status of Flood Risk Management Projects for the Rehabilitation Program Pursuant to Public Law (P.L.)
-84-99". - 8.
-That the State's priority and long-term goal requires local maintaining agencies to substantially improve operation and maintenance practices to reach compliance with all requirements of applicable federal regulations and operation and maintenance manuals ensuring eligibility for the federal Public Law 84-99 Rehabilitation Program under current federal interim guidelines.
-The only acceptable deviation to the State pertains to the State's levee vegetation objectives that require local maintaining agencies to comply with the State's current levee vegetation management strategy, which differs from federal requirements. - 9.
-The Board will seek to update its assurances agreements with local maintaining agencies to reflect current federal law with regard to operation and maintenance obligations in a manner that explicitly recognizes operation and maintenance requirements relating to repair, rehabilitation, and replacement pursuant to the Water Resources Development Act of 1986 (Pub.
-L. 99-662) and Title 33, Section 208.10 of the Code of Federal Regulations.
+That this Resolution 2018-06 is being adopted by the Board as confirmation of the State's standards for operation and maintenance for SPFC facilities and is intended to notify all interested parties that the Board will enforce its standards as necessary to fulfill its mandates pursuant to California Water Code. - 3.
+That all SPFC facilities are required to be operated and maintained in accordance with the Code of Federal Regulations, Title 33, Section 208.10 (33 CFR 208.10) and with federal O&M manuals resulting in acceptable USACE inspection ratings. - 4.
+That the State's priority and long-term goal requires local maintaining agencies to substantially improve operation and maintenance practices to reach compliance with all requirements of applicable federal regulations and O&M manuals ensuring eligibility for the federal Public Law 84-99 Rehabilitation Program under current federal interim guidelines.
+The only acceptable deviation to the State pertains to the State's levee vegetation objectives that require local maintaining agencies to comply with the State's current levee vegetation management strategy, which differs from federal requirements. - 5.
+That the obligation to perform routine operation and maintenance did not expand with the Water Resources Development Act of 1986 language. - 6.
+That the term "repair, replacement, and rehabilitation" does not include reconstruction of a project or project segment that has reached the end of its design service life or is deficient due to a design or construction defect. - 7.
+That many local maintaining agencies have advised the State that lack of sustainable funding is a major hurdle to adequately operate and maintain SPFC facilities. - 8.
+That identifying and securing a sustainable funding source for local operation and maintenance of the SPFC is a State priority. - 9.
+That the State is committed to working with the local maintaining agencies to correct operation and maintenance deficiencies that will reduce risk to the people and property of the Central Valley, and obtain, regain, and maintain eligibility for the federal Public Law 84-99 Rehabilitation Program. - 10.
+That the State acknowledges the value of local maintaining agencies and applauds those agencies which received acceptable ratings.
+The State appreciates those local maintaining agencies that have developed and submitted System Wide Improvement Framework (SWIFs) plans. - 11.
+That the State encourages all other local maintaining agencies currently not meeting federal Public Law 84-99 Rehabilitation Program eligibility criteria to develop, submit, and adhere to SWIFs as an initial phase to regain eligibility for the federal Public Law 84-99 Rehabilitation Program.
+As an interim phase of compliance with the requirements

+- of 33 CFR 208.10and federal O&M manuals, the local maintaining agencies may address the unacceptable items identified in the USACE inspection reports that fall within the subset of items described in the USACE memorandum dated March 21, 2014 with subject line "Interim Policy for Determining Eligibility Status of Flood Risk Management Projects for the Rehabilitation Program Pursuant to Public Law (P.L.)
+84-99". - 12.
+The Board will seek to update its assurance agreements with local maintaining agencies with regard to operation and maintenance obligations in a manner that explicitly recognizes operation and maintenance requirements relating to repair, rehabilitation, and replacement pursuant to the Water Resources Development Act of 1986 (Pub.
+L. 99-662) and 33 CFR 208.10.